baerbradford/eon22/media/short_stories/alexs_discovery/alexs_discovery.md

 ## Chapters

-### Alex’s 10th Birthday
+### The Big One-Oh

+"Alex, it's time to wake up."

+He cracked his eyes open and the blurry room came into existence.
+Less than a second elapsed and the room came into focus.
+Alex realized Michelle was sitting in the chair next to his bed beaming at him.
+He always found comfort in her eyes and warm smile.

+"Happy birthday!
+Hustle up and get ready.
+Your father is waiting downstairs and breakfast will be ready soon."

-Establish setting.
+* Establish setting.
-Well-to-do high population city on the moon.
+* Well-to-do high population city on the moon.
-May 2111.
+* May 2111.
-Introduce Michelle.
+* Introduce Michelle.

 ### 5th Year